rails/rails/guides/source/constant_autoloading_and_reloading.md

 be nice to be able to use `Kernel#load` in development, and `Kernel#require` in production.

-Indeed, those features are provided by Ruby on Rails, where we just write this:
+Indeed, those features are provided by Ruby on Rails, where we just write

 ```ruby
 class PostsController < ApplicationController